-;BKPT <state name>
+:BKPT <state name>

-will be typed, computation suspended, and a LISP breakpoint entered.
+will be typed on the TTY, computation suspended, and a LISP breakpoint entered.
 Typing an "\$P" will resume the ATN computation.

 The syntax of the TRACE-STATE function is:

 (TRACE-STATE '<arg1> '<arg2> ... '<argn>)

 where each argument specifies one or more states to be traced and optionally associated with a breakpoint.
 The arguments are interpreted as follows: